Deep-MI/FastSurfer/doc/overview/README.md

 ## Intended Use

 This software can be used to compute statistics from an MR image for research purposes.
 Estimates can be used to aggregate population data, compare groups etc. The data should not be used for clinical decision support in individual cases and, therefore, does not benefit the individual patient.
 Be aware that for a single image, produced results may be unreliable (e.g. due to head motion, imaging artefacts, processing errors etc).
 We always recommend to perform visual quality checks on your data, as also your MR-sequence may differ from the ones that we tested.
-No contributor shall be liable to any damages, see also our software [LICENSE](LICENSE).
+No contributor shall be liable to any damages, see also our software [../../LICENSE](LICENSE).

 ## References